Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: Conclusion

 \section{Conclusion}

-In this paper we have addressed an important family of interference management problems arising in the heterogeneous networks.
-The main novelty of this work lies in the proposal to achieve decomposition across the interference-coupled networks by using the technique of successive convex approximation.
-Our proposed approach is of low computational complexity, as each of the subproblems to be solved is convex and completely decomposes across the cells.
-Depending on whether the subproblems are solved exactly or inexactly, two general algorithms have been proposed, both of which find applications in practical interference management problems.
-We believe that the framework studied in this paper is extendable to many other problems for interference management beyond those mentioned in this work.
+In this work we study an important family of interference management problems arising in the HetNet.
+The main novelty of this work lies in the proposal to achieve decomposition across the interference-coupled networks by using successive convex approximation.
+Our proposed approach has low computational complexity, as each of the subproblems to be solved is convex and decomposes across the cells.
+Depending on whether the subproblems are solved exactly, two general algorithms have been proposed, each having applications in a few interference management problems.
+In the future, we plan to extend our framework to other problems for interference management beyond those mentioned in this work.